Sri Lanka Navy: Women in the Sri Lanka Navy

-Women in the Sri Lanka Navy were taken by the help of Women's Royal Naval Service (Britain); however, for women in the Sri Lanka Navy, there is no separate branch or department.
+Women in the Sri Lanka Navy were taken for the first time in 1985; For women in the Sri Lanka Navy, there is no separate branch or department.
 Women can join both as officers and sailors.

 Today women are recruited to both the regular and volunteer forces.
-Although at first limited to the medical branch, currently females are able to join any branch of the navy.
+At first limited to the medical branch, currently females are able to join all branches of the navy.
 In 2007, the navy appointed its first-ever female Commodore, Surgeon Commodore Indranee Y. Amarasinghe.

 Ranks

 The following tables present the military ranks and insignia of the Sri Lanka Navy.
-These ranks generally correspond with those of Western or Commonwealth Nations militaries, and reflect those of the British warrant officer, non-commissioned officer and enlisted ranks and the Commissioned officer ranks.
-Sri Lanka does have an Admiral rank, but it is usually only awarded to the Chief of Defence Staff (CDS) or as an honorary rank.
+These ranks generally correspond with those of Royal Navy, and reflect those of the British ratings and officer ranks.
+Sri Lanka does have an Admiral rank, but it was usually only awarded to the Chief of Defence Staff (CDS) and the navy commander on the day of his retirement.